greatspn/SOURCES/README.md

 }
 ```

-To cite the decision-diagram based model checker RGMEDD, please use this reference [PDF](https://aperto.unito.it/retrieve/handle/2318/1764225/685722/Variable%20order%20metrics%20for%20decision%20diagrams%20in%20system%20verification%20-%20STTT.pdf):
+To cite the decision-diagram based model checker RGMEDD, please use this reference: [(PDF)](https://aperto.unito.it/retrieve/handle/2318/1764225/685722/Variable%20order%20metrics%20for%20decision%20diagrams%20in%20system%20verification%20-%20STTT.pdf)

 ```
 @article{bib:STTTvarordmetrics,